Immortality-IMT/Make-A.I.-Do-Science/README.md

-# Make A.I. do science.
+# Make A.I.
+Do Science.
 Auto-Science Journal

 Can artificial intelligence do science?